The Ultimate Checklist For Badminton Equipment That Every Player Must Have

 A tracker is the most recent addition to badminton equipment.
 This is not widely used yet because the programs that they run on are still very basic versions.
 Many players use these to test the product or implement the results into their own strategy.

-So, what is a badminton tracker?
+What is a badminton tracker?

 It is a portable device that you can attach to your racket.
 It has a wireless sensor that tracks your play.
 It records the power of your swing, your movement pattern, etc. and analyzes your game strategy.
 All the recorded data is transferred online to a mobile app connected to the tracker.